Anterior cruciate ligament (ACL) tear

 - Difficulty moving the knee or reduced range of motion of the knee

-- Feeling unstable, or loose knee joint, knee cannot perform daily activities
+- Feeling unstable, or loose knee joint, knee unable to perform daily activities

 - Swelling of the affected knee within 24 hours